 Indispensable in getting mutual expectations clear.

 This is the most important step in production.
-Changes after the fact result in a lot of extra work, especially when it concerns animation.
+Changes in script later in the process can result in a lot of extra work, especially when it concerns animation.

-Experience teaches that guidance is generally advisable to prevent problems lateron.
+Experience teaches that script guidance is generally advisable to prevent problems later on.
 This means good collaboration is indispensable.

 For instance: structure for a start-up explanimation:

 It’s important to keep your message short and structured in communicating your brand (no more than 150-200 words).
 After all, you are telling a story with a beginning, a middle and an end: a probleem, a solution, and clear call to action.